 If you are porting an application which already uses Winsock, then porting the application to Cygwin means to port the application to using the POSIX net functions.
 You should never mix Cygwin net functions with direct calls to Winsock functions.
 If you use Cygwin, use the POSIX API.

-I don't want Unix sockets, how do I use normal Win32 winsock?
+I don't want Unix sockets, how do I use normal Windows winsock?

 You don't.
-Look for the Mingw-w64 project to port applications using native Win32/Winsock functions.
+Look for the Mingw-w64 project to port applications using native Windows API/Winsock functions.
 Cross compilers packages to build Mingw-w64 targets are available in the Cygwin distro.

 What version numbers are associated with Cygwin?

 Cygwin versioning is relatively complicated because of its status as a